timols/jenkins-gitlab-merge-request-builder-plugin/README.md

 clone/fetch using HTTP(S) instead of SSH.
 * Configure any other pre build, build or post build actions as necessary
 * ``Save`` to preserve your changes

+## Default Filters
+* Assignee Filter is defaulted to 'jenkins' only MRs that have been assigned to a 'jenkins' user will auto-start
+* Label Filter is defaulted to 'Build' only MRs that have been given the label 'Build' will auto-start

+Changing any of the filters to an empty string will remove the filters

+## Manula Triggers

 You can trigger a job a manually by clicking ``This build is parameterized`` and adding the relevant build parameters.
 These include: